vgoris/self-study/Ex_Files_Introducing_Jupyter/README.md

 This folder includes my Exercise Files for Josh McQuinston's LinkedIn Learning course, "Introducing Jupyter".
 Each Notebook file contains code I wrote as I followed along through each chapter.
+A few skills I developed in doing so include efficiency in using cell and line magic commands, and data visualization using tables, line graphs, and bar graphs.
+I learned how to optimize the way I present data by adding descriptions, subplots, and varying colors.